 By keeping Tweets at a maximum of 280 characters, Twitter helps develop succinct writing skills.
 No time for rambling or “fluff,” it keeps content simple and to the point.

-Concise and thought-provoking messages work best on Twitter.
+Concise and thought-provoking messages work best on Twitter and its new competitor Threads.
 Photos and videos with snappy text tend to go more “viral” on Twitter than other networks.

 Armed with an overview of each social media platform, let’s now get into how to grow your social media presence…